 - Managing external risks to company reputation

-Remove personally identifiable information (PII) from the company website and its social media to strengthen cybersecurity and protect your company’s reputation.
-Safeguard against social engineering by removing PII from the Internet in general as well as from the company website.
+Remove personally identifiable information (PII) from the company website and its social media accounts to strengthen cybersecurity and protect your company’s reputation.
+Safeguard against social engineering by removing PII from the Internet in general as well as from the company site.

-2. Protect yourself against security breaches and risk to reputation.
+2. Protect against security breaches and risk to reputation.

-How your company responds to an embarrassing breach can mitigate any risk or damage to reputation.
-Whether or not the breach’s cause is your company’s fault, the best immediate reaction is to be completely upfront.
+Effectively responding to an embarrassing breach can mitigate any risk or damage to a company’s reputation.
+Whether or not the cause of a breach is your company’s fault, the best immediate reaction is to be completely honest.
 Reacting quickly to inform the affected parties demonstrates accountability.
-Swiftly activating plans to restore the compromised data’s CIA (confidentiality, integrity, and availability) can help you stem the flow of negativity that can damage the company’s reputation.
+Swiftly activating plans to restore the compromised data’s confidentiality, integrity, and availability (CIA is an information security theme) can help stop the flow of negativity that can damage the company’s reputation.
 In contrast, the worst response is for a company to try to hide significant damage to parties it failed to protect.
-For example, if a company’s security failure leads to massive identity thefts that great suffering by its customers and that company tries to hide its culpability, the exposure of such betrayal can easily destroy the company.
+For example, if a company’s security failure leads to massive identity thefts that bring suffering to its customers and that company tries to hide its culpability, the exposure of such betrayal can easily destroy the company.

 To strengthen the privacy and security posture, we suggest that your company: